 Written by Nic Bartolotta

-If you walk into any sporting event, training room, or even your local gym, you’ll see people rolling around the floor on foam rollers.
-You’ve probably even tried it yourself.
-And though it’s an important part of athletic performance, most people don’t even know why.
+Walk into any sporting event, training room, or local gym.
+You'll see people rolling around the floor on foam rollers.
+You've probably even tried it yourself.
+And though it's an integral part of athletic performance, most people don't know why.

-Foam rolling is one of the most effective muscle recovery methods available to athletes.
-When done properly, the physical benefits include reduced muscle soreness, shorter recovery times, fewer injuries, and more flexibility.
-Not to mention, it can reduce mental tension caused by lingering injuries or chronic tightness.
+Foam rolling is one of the most effective muscle recovery methods for athletes.
+When done correctly, the physical benefits include reduced muscle soreness, shorter recovery times, fewer injuries, and more flexibility.
+It can also reduce mental tension caused by lingering injuries or chronic tightness.

-But before we explore all of the benefits of foam rolling, let’s break down exactly how it works.
+But before we explore all of foam rolling's benefits, let's first understand how it works.

 What is foam rolling?

-Foam rolling is a form of self-myofascial release, which involves applying pressure to certain muscles and connective tissues with a foam roller.
-The benefits of foam rolling are largely disputed, but most medical professionals agree that it releases tension, reduces soreness, and promotes muscle recovery.
+Foam rolling is a form of self-myofascial release involving pressure on specific muscles and connective tissues with a foam roller.
+Although the benefits of foam rolling are broadly disputed, most medical professionals agree that it releases tension, reduces soreness, and promotes muscle recovery.

-Foam rolling mimics a deep tissue massage, one usually performed by a licensed therapist or sports massage therapist.
-But instead of spending time & money on an expensive massage, you can reap the benefits by yourself while at home, in the gym, and even on the road.
+Foam rolling mimics a deep tissue massage, usually performed by a licensed or sports massage therapist.
+But instead of spending time & money on an expensive massage, you can reap the benefits at home, in the gym, and even on the road.

 How does foam rolling work?

 Most people have a basic understanding of how the muscular and skeletal systems of the human body work.
-Your brain sends a signal to the relevant muscles to contract, which pulls the bone along with it.
+Your brain signals the relevant muscles to contract, pulling the bone.

 Consider your arm.
 When you want to do a bicep curl, your bicep contracts to bend your forearm & wrist up towards your chest.
-To relax the muscle, you engage your triceps to lower your arm and the weight back down towards your waist.
-This process is uniform for every movement that you perform on a daily basis; from walking to standing up and even brushing your teeth, this is how your muscles work.
-And unless you’re using your non-dominant arm or leg, your muscle memory performs these movements without you having to think about them at all.
+To relax the muscles, you engage your tricep to lower your arm and the weight back down towards your waist.
+This process is uniform for every movement you perform daily; from walking to standing up and even brushing your teeth, this is how your muscles work.
+Unless you're using your non-dominant arm or leg, your muscle memory performs these movements without you having to think about them.

-What you probably didn’t know is that none of this would be possible without fascia, the connective tissue that encases your muscles, bones, tendons, cartilage, nerves and blood vessels.
+You should have known that this is only possible with fascia.
+This connective tissue encases your muscles, bones, tendons, cartilage, nerves, and blood vessels.
 It also shapes your muscles and helps your body move by connecting muscles to tendons & bones.

 Most of the time, fascia is nothing to worry about.
-But when your muscles are injured, sore, tight, or recovering from a major trauma, it can cause problems.
-As your body responds to an injury or inflammation, the fascia tightens up and binds to the muscle.
+But when your muscles are sore, injured, tight, or recovering from a significant trauma, it can cause problems.
+As your body responds to an injury or inflammation, the fascia tightens and binds to the muscle.

 This causes adhesions, or trigger points, to form.
-These adhesions are areas where the fascial tissue is especially tight, limiting your ability to stretch, contract, and engage a certain muscle.
-If you’ve ever been sore in a particular spot after a workout or experienced lingering pain after a muscle cramp, those specific areas are trigger points.
+These adhesions are areas where the fascial tissue is incredibly tight, limiting your ability to stretch, contract, and engage a specific muscle.
+Suppose you've been sore in a particular spot after a workout or experienced lingering pain after a muscle cramp.
+In that case, those particular areas are trigger points.

 5 benefits of foam rolling that will help you train harder and live healthier

 Professional athletes, gym goers, and weekend warriors know the feeling of muscle soreness all too well.
-A day or two after intense physical activity, your quads and hamstrings start to tighten up, making it difficult to walk or even sit down.
-This is called delayed onset muscle soreness (DOMS), and it’s your body’s natural inflammatory response.
+A day or two after intense physical activity, your quads and hamstrings tighten up, making walking or even sitting difficult.
+This is called delayed onset muscle soreness (DOMS), and it's your body's natural inflammatory response.

-In a perfect world, you could exercise as hard as you want and your body would recover instantly.
-But that’s not how muscle growth works; they must first be broken down before they recover and eventually grow.
+In a perfect world, you can exercise as hard as you want, and your body will recover instantly.
+But that's not how muscle growth works; muscles must first be broken down before they can recover and eventually grow.

 Muscle soreness can last for days.
 But you don’t have days.
 You have 24 hours, maybe less, before your next run, workout, or game.
 And if your muscles are still recovering from the previous day, you won’t be able to perform at a high level.

-Not only does it aid muscle recovery, but it helps it occur at a faster rate.
-This means you can recover after long, intense exercise and still make it to the gym the next day for round 2.
+Not only does it aid muscle recovery, but it also helps it occur faster.
+This means you can recover after intense exercise and still make it to the gym the next day for round 2.

-We’ve covered that foam rolling helps break down myofascial adhesions, helping to reduce soreness and restore a full ROM.
-But studies show that a combination of foam rolling and static stretching can actually increase ROM beyond the baseline.
-So “foam rolling won’t just help you touch your toes again; it will help lengthen your muscles even further so that you can put your entire palm on the floor” says Nic Bartolotta, MPT, HHP.
+We've covered that foam rolling helps break down myofascial adhesions, helping to reduce soreness and restore a full ROM.
+However, studies show that foam rolling, and static stretching can increase ROM beyond the baseline.
+So "foam rolling won't just help you touch your toes again; it will help lengthen your muscles even further so that you can put your entire palm on the floor," says Nic Bartolotta, MPT, HHP.

 As you improve your muscle and joint flexibility over time, you’ll likely experience added benefits like: